AI tax research for Claude & ChatGPT

 Ask tax questions in plain English.
 “What are the QBI deduction requirements?”
 “Show me §199A.”
 Your AI searches the actual IRC, regs, and rulings.

-Every answer includes the exact section number, source URL, and cross-references.
-Real citations you can verify and share with clients.
+Every result includes the exact section number, source URL, and cross-references—details you can verify and share with clients.

 Features